COMMODITIES-Metals, oil rout deepen on dollar, China fears

 By Manolo Serapio Jr

-MANILA, Nov 23 Base metals tumbled to multi-year lows and oil extended losses on Monday as commodities bore the brunt of another selloff, reflecting growing worries over China's economic fate and a strengthening dollar.
+MANILA, Nov 23 Copper and nickel tumbled to multi-year lows and oil extended losses on Monday as commodities bore the brunt of another selloff, reflecting growing worries over China's economic fate and a strengthening dollar.

-London nickel slid nearly 6 percent to its lowest since 2003 and copper fell almost 3 percent to its cheapest in more than six years.
-Lead touched its lowest since 2010 while aluminium matched Friday's low of $1,435, the weakest since 2009.
+The selloff mostly focused on base metals as London nickel slid nearly 6 percent to its lowest since 2003 and copper fell almost 3 percent to its cheapest in more than six years.

 Persistent fears that China, a top consumer of many commodities from copper to iron ore and rubber, "might stumble a bit more" are feeding the selling frenzy, said Vishnu Varathan, senior economist at Mizuho Bank in Singapore.